espocrm/documentation/user-guide/complex-expressions.md

 ## Functions

-All functions should be in upper case.
+Function names should be in UPPER_CASE.
 You need to append the trailing colon character to a function name.
+There should not be any whitespace between function name and parentheses.

 Examples: